peter-breslin/react-demo/README.md

 ### IDE
 This project uses Visual Studio Code which can be downloaded at `https://code.visualstudio.com/download`

+### Tutorial
+The tutorial I used to get started to learn REACT can be found at `https://www.w3schools.com/REACT/`

 # Installed React Axios (https://www.npmjs.com/package/react-axios)
 ### `npm install axios`
 ### `npm install prop-types`